Westover Air Reserve Base: Facilities and aircraft

 The portion of the Westover complex still under military control covers an area of 2,500 acres (10 km²) which contains two runways: 5/23: measuring 11597 × 300 ft and 15/33 measuring 7085 × 150 ft.
 A new Air Traffic Control tower was constructed in 2002 and the old tower was demolished.

-As a center for military air operations, Westover Air Reserve Base poses several hazards to local residents.
-These include air pollution, noise pollution, and water contamination hazards – all of which are shared with similar-sized commercial airports.
-Westover's extended operations history has produced numerous hazardous waste sites.
+In June 1987, a local environmental activist group, the "Valley Citizens for a Safe Environment," brought legal action against the Air Force, claiming that the then-Westover AFB, as a center for military air operations with Lockheed C-5 Galaxy aircraft, posed multiple environmental hazards to local residents, to include air pollution, noise pollution, and water contamination hazards.
+However, given that Westover had already transitioned to an airlift installation, lacking any of the air-dropped or air-launched ordnance storage and/or utilization hazards associated with fighter aircraft or Westover's previous status as a SAC bomber base, all of the factors claimed are also shared with similar-sized commercial airports.
+Westover ARB's extended operations history has produced numerous hazardous waste sites which the U.S. Department of Defense, in coordination with the Environmental Protection Agency and associated state agencies, continues to takes step to remediate.

-According to Federal Aviation Administration records for the 12-month period ending 31 October 2017, the airport had 16,213 aircraft operations, an average of 44 per day: 64% military, 33% general aviation and 3% air carrier.
-There were 40 aircraft at the time based at this airport: 16 military, 11 single engine, 5 multi-engine, 5 jet aircraft, 2 gliders and 1 helicopter.
+According to Federal Aviation Administration records for the 12-month period ending 31 May 2022, the airport had 16,693 aircraft operations, an average of 46 per day: 60% military, 36% general aviation, 4% air taxi and <1% air carrier.
+There were 37 aircraft at the time based at this airport: 16 military, 10 single engine, 4 multi-engine, 3 jet aircraft, 2 gliders and 2 helicopter.

-Military facilities are under control of Col. Joseph D. Janik, Commander, 439th Airlift Wing.
+Military facilities are under control of Colonel Joseph D. Janik, Commander, 439th Airlift Wing.
 The civilian portion of the airport is run by Michael Bolton, Director of Civil Aviation (an employee of the Westover Metropolitan Corporation).

+Major Aircraft Mishaps

+On August 12, 1953, a United States Navy R6D-1 Liftmaster crashed after takeoff.
+All 4 crewmembers died.